saibhargav-t/graphql-spring/README.md

 ### Using GraphQL Playground

 If you have GraphQL Playground installed, simply point it to `http://localhost:2619/graphql` and start exploring with auto-completion and documentation.

+**Note:** While any GraphQL client works, Altair GraphQL Client is recommended for the best developer experience with this project.

 ## Contributing